alin23/alinpanaitiu.com/content/blog/journey-to-ddc-on-m1-macs.md

 On Intel Macs this worked really well because macOS had some private APIs to find the framebuffer of a monitor, send data to it through I²C, and best of all, someone has already done the hard part in figuring this out in this [ddcctl utility](https://github.com/kfix/ddcctl).

+M1 Macs came with a different kernel, very similar to the iOS one.
+The previous APIs weren’t working anymore on the M1 GPU, the `IOFramebuffer` was now an `IOMobileFramebuffer` and the `IOI2C*` functions weren’t doing anything.

+All of a sudden, I was getting countless emails, Twitter DMs and GitHub issues about how [Lunar](https://lunar.fyi) doesn’t work anymore on macOS Big Sur *(most M1 users were thinking the OS upgrade was causing this, disregarding the fact that they’re now using hardware and firmware that was never before seen on the Mac)*

+This was also a reality check for me.
+Without analytics, I had no idea that [Lunar](https://lunar.fyi) had so many active users!

 ##### Constructing the DDC request
 ```c
 #define BRIGHTNESS_CONTROL_ID 0x10